wormingdead/EasyRecruit/README.md

     EasyRecruiting disable
     ```
     You can then unload the mod from the mod list.

 - Alternatively, you can omit the qualifier to toggle the mod, like so:
     ```
     EasyRecruiting
     ```

 ### **Important**

-You **MUST** disable the mod by wish if you want to restore base game save compatibility.
+You **MUST** disable the mod by wish before unloading it if you want to restore base game save compatibility.

 <br>